2104394/CS220-AU-portfolio/README.md

 <br>

 ## TODO
-* understand what it means to use the internet more effciently <br>
-* understand how i could better use the internet and if that would change my placementon the V&R map <br>

 * continue to work on di reflection
   * improvement log on the vr map how they have changed
   * add in the images of the vr map